About our notice

 The information that we obtain may be dependent upon the nature and context of your enquiry or instruction.
 The information that we collect can include the following:

-- We receive basic personal information from companies which we deal with.
+- We receive personal information from authorities and companies which we deal with.

-- The personal information which is obtained and stored consists of name, address, car registration number, telephone number, date of birth, IP address and location data from online analytics services such as city or postcode.
+- The personal information which is obtained and stored consists of name, previous names, trade addresses, home address, email, national insurance number, gender, social media handles, employee, vulnerability, financial information, marital status, housing status, sensitive data – special category date, benefits, billing, video imagery, occupation, car registration number, telephone number, date of birth, IP address and location data from online analytics services such as city or postcode.

-- We hold information we received when making a decision about you, your loan or application (including information collected from the Credit Reference Agencies).
+- We hold the information we received when making a decision about you, offences committed, outstanding debt, income and expenditure, health, your loan or application (including information collected from the Credit Reference Agencies).

 - We hold details of all transactions processed.